All Episodes

 Are we asking for it?

-You know, by presenting all the sensuality and all the sexuality.
+You know, by presenting all the sensuality and all the sexuality?

 You know, and what are we throwing out to our children today?

-You know, how much should they show?
+You know, how much do they show?

 I don't think it's only Harvey Weinstein.